 Zou Mat Je (做乜嘢) is a zine that will connect Cantonese writers and artists across the world, containing creative work from Cantonese people about our shared multi-cultural identities, histories and hopes.
 As settler migrants, we hope for this zine to explore anti-colonial and anti-imperialist conceptions of our shared cultures.
 We hope to find ways to be respectful, kind and in right relation to our pasts and our communities, and to People of the Global South, to Black, Indigenous and First Nations people, to Aboriginal and Torres Straight Islander people.

-Zou Mat Je is a zine for anyone who is interested in the visual and literary arts, and for people who are interested in cultivating a deeper understanding of Cantonese culture, including the ways in which this culture is expressed and negotiated in diasporic contexts.
-We plan to publish four issues of this zine over the course of the year, with the first issue launching in April 2020.
+Zou Mat Je is a zine for anyone who is interested in creative work of any medium, and for people who are interested in cultivating a deeper understanding of the many forms of Cantonese-speaking culture throughout the world.
+We plan to publish four issues of this zine over the course of the year, with the first issue launching in May 2020.

 Zou Mat Je seeks to promote the creative and critical works of Cantonese artists and artists, and to showcase their talent, experiences, and expressions of self.
 In this zine, we also hope readers find moments of joy, humour, and contemplation, as they share this journey with us.